psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 Betwixt an oke and a greene hollen;
 She was cladd in red Scarlett. `[This was a common phrase in our old writers: so Chaucer, in his Prologue to the Canterbury Tales, says of the Wife of Bath: "Her hosen were of fyne scarlet red." — Percy.]`

 `[with one eye instead of her mouth, and a crooked pose.
-She asks, 'Who are you?Fear not me.
+She asks, 'Who are you?
+Fear not me.
 Perhaps I may succour you.'
 'Succour me, and Gawain shall marry you.']`

 [16] Then there as shold haue stood her mouth,
 Then there was sett her eye;